 Insecurity creates low self-esteem and a sense of idolisation.
-Disliking your appearance often leads to over-admiration for others – others who you believe are ‘better’.
+Disliking your appearance often leads to over-admiration for others – others who we believe are ‘better’.
 Psychology Today discusses how feeling bad about yourself can actually be comforting; a familiarity that becomes habit.
 And I notice this occurs often, when we feel afraid to make change.
 It’s easier to tell ourselves we’re failures who can’t achieve our goals, rather than take a leap of faith.

-Some physical flaws have a cosmetic cure like acne scars.
+Some physical flaws (like acne scars) have a cosmetic cure.
 Whereas others (like my large forehead) are with us for life.
 In theory, some flaws can and should be worked on.
 A spiteful tendency and quick-tempered rage for example, isn’t healthy to embrace.

 Take a step back

 It’s easy to objectify and blow micro-issues out of proportion: that spot on your chin – is a spot on your chin.
 To you it’s a spot invading your entire face and making you look like a Dalmatian.
 Kendall Jenner has been photographed several times with spots, as have many other stars over the years.
-Cameron Diaz famously suffered from severe acne and still found success as a model – once labelled the highest paid Hollywood actresses.
+Cameron Diaz famously suffered from severe acne and still found success as a model – once labelled the highest paid Hollywood actress.